 Permissible deductions from the Fund may include management fees, brokerage, Securities Transfer Tax ('STT'), auditor's fees, bank charges and custody fees.
-A schedule of fees, charges and maximum commissions is available on request from the Representative.
+A schedule of fees, charges and maximum commissions is available on request from the Allan Gray service team.